 Fleetwood Asset Management was established in 2004, though it first registered with the SEC in 2007.
 The firm’s principal owner and only advisor is Joan M. Guccione, who is a certified financial planner (CFP).

 For investment management services, the firm will typically charge between 0.3% and 1.25% of your managed assets.
 Where your exact rate falls within that spectrum will depend on the market value of your assets.
 For financial planning, the firm typically charges a $250 hourly fee.

 Fleetwood Asset Management Investment Philosophy

 Each client of Fleetwood Asset Management will begin the investment process by completing a “client questionnaire survey,” which provides the firm with crucial information about your personal investing goals, time horizon and risk tolerance.
-From there, the firm will assemble investing recommendations that fit in with the unique variables you’ve presented.
+From there, the firm will assemble investing recommendations that fit the unique variables each client presented.

 Fleetwood Asset Management subscribes to modern portfolio theory (MPT), which is the attempt to maximize investment return for a given level or risk.
 A carefully built asset allocation and global diversification are usually integrated as part of MPT.

 Milagre Wealth Management provides fee-based investment advisory services.
 This means that they may receive a fee for any investment products that are sold, but still must uphold a fiduciary duty to their clients.
 Milagre offers both investment management services as well as general financial planning and estate planning.